 Saigon Central Post Office’s Neighborhood

-Opposite the Saigon Central Post Office lies Notre Dame Cathedral, another one of Saigon’s famous attractions.
-And in front of the church, there is a small garden with a statue of Our Lady of Peace.
+Opposite the Saigon Central Post Office lies Notre Dame Cathedral, another of Saigon’s famous attractions.
+In front of the church is a small garden with a Our Lady of Peace statue.

-To the left of the Central Post Office, next to McDonald’s, is Nguyen Van Binh Book Street which is opened for pedestrians to come and buy or donate books to the public.
-Besides shopping for books, you can enjoy Vietnamese coffee in some coffee shops along the right side of the book street.
+To the left of the Central Post Office is Nguyen Van Binh Book Street, which is open for pedestrians to come and buy or donate books to the public.
+You can enjoy Vietnamese coffee in coffee shops along the right side of the book street.

 Summary of Saigon Attractions: The Saigon Central Post Office

-The contrast between old architecture like Saigon Central Post Office and modern edifices in its surrounding shows an interesting aspect of Saigon.
-The Post Office still stands through many historical events and plays an important role in Saigon’s history as well as tourism.
+The contrast between old architecture like the Saigon Central Post Office and modern skyscrapers in its surroundings shows an interesting aspect of Saigon.
+The Post Office has survived many historical events and plays an important role in Saigon’s history and tourism.

 You may also like: